ovh/utask/pkg/plugins/builtin/batch/README.md

 # `batch` Plugin

 This plugin creates a batch of tasks based on the same template and waits for it to complete.
 It acts like the `subtask` combined with a `foreach`, but doesn't modify the resolution by adding new steps dynamically.
-As it makes less calls to the underlying database, this plugin is suited for large batches of tasks, where the `subtask` / `foreach` combination would usually struggle, escpecially by bloating the database.
+As it makes less calls to the underlying database, this plugin is suited for large batches of tasks, where the `subtask` / `foreach` combination would usually struggle, especially by bloating the database.
-Tasks belonging to the same batch share a common `BatchID` as well as tag holding their parent's ID.
+Tasks belonging to the same batch share a common `BatchID` as well as a tag holding their parent's ID.

 ##### Remarks:
+Like the subtask plugin, it's unadvised to have a step based on the batch plugin running alongside other steps in a template.
+If these other steps take time to return a result, the batch plugin may miss the wake up call from its children tasks.
 The output of child tasks is not made available in this plugin's output.
 This feature will come later.

 ## Configuration